 Pasta Sauces

 Bolognese sauce is a go-to sort of dish for most families so each cook has his/her version.
 The following recipe is an amalgam of all the recipes I've tried, cooking shows I've watched, dishes I've eaten in various restaurants, observations in restaurant kitchens in Bologna and all the comments of my family.
-Who knew a supposedly "straightforward" dish could have so many pitfalls?
+Who knew a supposedly "straightforward" dish could have so many pitfalls?6 months preggers and still have the energy to throughly enjoy the culinary delights of university town, Bologna |

 When cooking this version, you must be willing or must have the time to hang around in the kitchen.
 Since this style is time consuming, I usually make a big batch which can be served for two meals for a hungry family of four.